rossslaney/forms-rn-cli/readme.md

 > Create an Azure AD B2C application for iOS in the Azure Portal and register a redirect URI for your application.
 It should be in the following format: msauth.[BUNDLE_ID]://auth
 > copy and adjust the app name from 'example' to your app name in AppDelegate.m file from example: https://raw.githubusercontent.com/stashenergy/react-native-msal/master/example/ios/example/AppDelegate.m
 > copy and adjust the app name from 'example' to your app name info.plist from example: https://raw.githubusercontent.com/stashenergy/react-native-msal/master/example/ios/example/Info.plist
 > update the b2cConfig and b2cScopes in msalConfig.ts
+> Open the ios/[projectname]/xcworkspace file, go to Signing & Capabilities, and add a Keychain Sharing capability.
+Add an entry to the Keychain Groups:
+> com.microsoft.adalcache

 ### Optionally Remove Auth Features: